AutoResearch/autora/docs/contribute/core.md

-# Contribute to the Core
+# Contribute to Core Packages

 Core contributions are changes to AutoRA which aren't experimentalists, (synthetic) experiment runners and theorists.
 The primary purpose of the core is to provide utilities for: